angulardart/site-angulardart/src/angular/tutorial/toh-pt0.md

 </div>

 All the examples in this documentation have _at least these core files_.
-Each file has a distinct purpose and evolves independently as the application grows.
+Each file has a distinct purpose and evolves independently as the app grows.

 <style>td, th {vertical-align: top}</style>
 <table width="100%"><col width="20%"><col width="80%">
 <tr><th>File</th> <th>Purpose</th></tr>
 <tr>
   <td><code>lib/app_component.dart</code></td>
-  <td markdown="1">Defines `<my-app>`, the **root** component of what will become a tree of nested components as the application evolves.
+  <td markdown="1">Defines `<my-app>`, the **root** component of what will become a tree of nested components as the app evolves.
   </td>
 </tr><tr>
   <td><code>test/app_test.dart</code></td>